monalisha99/To-Do-List/README.md

 # To-Do-List
-Practicing To-Do-List app using tkinter in python
+Practicing To-Do-List app using tkinter in python.